 NBA Finals: Suns' Starting Lineup Against Bucks

-The Suns host the Bucks on Saturday night for Game 5 of the NBA Finals.

-The Phoenix Suns have announced their starting lineup for Game 5 of the NBA Finals, and the full lineup can be seen in a post that is embedded below from FantasyLabs NBA.
+The Phoenix Suns have announced their starting lineup for Game 6 of the NBA Finals on Tuesday evening, and the full lineup can be seen in a Tweet that is embedded below from FantasyLabs NBA.

-The Suns host the Milwaukee Bucks in Game 5 of the Finals, with the series tied at 2-2.
+The Bucks have a 3-2 series lead over the Suns heading into Tuesday's Game 6.

-The Phoenix Suns are 4-point favorites in Game 5 of the NBA Finals against the Milwaukee Bucks on Saturday night, according to FanDuel.
+The Milwaukee Bucks are 4.5-point favorites in Game 6 of the NBA Finals against the Phoenix Suns on Tuesday night, according to FanDuel.

 Related stories on NBA basketball